-Index I, was a solo exhibition at White Rainbow by renowned photographer Shigeo Anzaï.
+Index I, a solo exhibition at White Rainbow, Fitzrovia, London by renowned photographer Shigeo Anzaï.
 The exhibition focused on Anzaï’s role as a witness to the landmark exhibitions, events and happenings of the avant-garde in Japan 1970–6, with particular focus on the 10th Tokyo Biennale, 1970.
 This was the first solo exhibition of Shigeo Anzaï in the UK.

 Engaging with two aspects of Anzaï’s photographic practice, White Rainbow held two solo exhibitions of Anzaï’s work.
 Index I (25 November 2015 – 23 January 2016) which focused on Anzaï’s documentation of landmark exhibitions, and Index II (May – June 2016) focusing on Anzaï’s portraits of the artists he came into contact with over a long career, including David Hockney, Yayoi Kusama, Nam June Paik and Joseph Beuys, among others.